Murray United FC: Home ground

 The club shares the La Trobe University football facilities with local side Wodonga Diamonds.
 The ground is located in Wodonga and will receive numerous upgrades leading into the inaugural season.
 Chairman Mark Byatt stated, "The focus will be on lighting, seating and minor works to players’ facilities and security".

-The club has also played FFA Cup preliminary round matches at both the Savoy Sporting Club (Myrtleford) & the Lavington Sports Ground (Albury) in 2015 & 2016 respectively.
+The club has also played FFA Cup preliminary round matches at both the Savoy Sporting Club (Myrtleford) and the Lavington Sports Ground (Albury) in 2015 & 2016 respectively.